 Our Topic is

-This term we will be continuing to use the stories by Julia Donaldson as a stimulus to engage the children in a variety of activities and follow and stimulate the children’s curiosity, understanding, knowledge and imagination.
-Using a key story each week we will build on initial starting points and observations we will take account of the children’s fascinations, interests and ideas to develop the classroom environment and activities.
+This term we will be using the story ‘My Granny went to market’ by Stella Blackstone as a stimulus to engage the children in a variety of activities, to stimulate the children’s curiosity, understanding, knowledge and imagination.
+The story joins a very unusual Granny as she journeys around-the-world on a magic carpet, shopping for amazing treasures in all the places she visits.
+It will take the children on a counting adventure through the different countries of the world, My Granny Went To Market also introduces children to maps and entertains them with rhyme along the way.
+We will build on initial starting points and observations we will take account of the children’s fascinations, interests and ideas to develop the classroom environment and activities.
 Throughout their experiences the children will work as part of small and large groups, which encourage taking turns and sharing ideas.
 This will help them understand that playing together can help build good relationships and develop thinking.
 The PATHS strategy will support this.

 Possible lines of enquiry might be: